Groom’s Sherwani Chains Guide: Elegant Accessories to Enhance Wedding Attire

 Sherwanis have long been associated with royal attire in regions such as India, Pakistan, and parts of South Asia.
 Over time, accessories like brooches, pocket squares, turbans, and sherwani chains evolved to enhance the overall look of the outfit.

 Sherwani chains are designed to complement the fabric, embroidery, and color of the garment.
-They are often made from metals such as brass, silver-toned alloys, or gold-toned materials and may feature pearls, stones, or intricate patterns.
+They are often made from metals such as brass, silver-toned alloys, or gold-toned materials, sometimes featuring pearls, stones, or intricate patterns.

 • Single-chain designs attached to a brooch